 Are you part of the creative team in your office?
 Maybe you sit in the branding or design team.
 Or perhaps you work in marketing…

-In each case, you probably suffer the constant frustration that you want to spend your time being creative but, in fact, you spend a large amount of your time on admin tasks.
+In each case, you probably suffer the constant frustration of having to spend a large amount of your time on admin tasks -- time that could be better spent on creative projects.

 Creativity takes time but, unfortunately, most creative jobs also come with a large number of administrative tasks.
 These are often small, quick tasks that interrupt the creative flow making it hard for creatives to find the time to focus and get stuck in to their actual work.